unclewalter/unclewalter.github.io/_posts/blog/2014-02-08-nine-rehearsals-week-1.md

+---
+layout: page
+sidebar: left
---- layout: post title: Nine Rehearsals - Week 1 ---
+title:  "Nine Rehearsals - Week 1"
+teaser: ""
+breadcrumb: false
+tags:
+    - theatre
+categories:
+    - blog
+---

 The first of the really exciting projects I'm working on this year is a play called "Nine" by Jane Shepard directed by [May